Fitterfly HealthTech Pvt Ltd Logo

 What are the Chicken Recipes for People with Diabetes?

 Who doesn’t love a good Chicken Tikka with Rumali Roti?
-It’s a classic favorite and fits well within a diabetes-friendly diet.
+It’s a classic favourite and fits well within a diabetes-friendly diet.

 But there’s more to explore beyond this beloved dish.
 If you’re managing diabetes and looking for some variety, we’ve got a range of tasty and nutritious chicken recipes that you can easily whip up at home.